jonesjBSV/wallet-toolbox/docs/storage.md

 ---
 ### Class: WalletStorageManager

-The `SignerStorage` class delivers authentication checking storage access to the wallet.
+The `WalletStorageManager` class delivers authentication checking storage access to the wallet.

 If manages multiple `StorageBase` derived storage services: one actice, the rest as backups.